 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Rite Aid's score of 20 is lower than 78% of the industry.
+Rite Aid's score of 25 is higher than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Rite Aid is not committed to any reduction initiatives we track.
+Rite Aid is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.